As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 Any T-Shirt from Ugmonk – $28ish

 You can’t go wrong with any of the t-shirts from Ugmonk.
 They’re all meticulously well-designed, printed with eco-friendly ink, and the shirts used are high quality.
-My three favorites are: Mountains, Less, and Plus Minus.
-Photo credit: Ugmonk.
+My three favorites are: Mountains, Realm, and Woven.

 Every entrepreneur (and hipster) needs a good beanie.
 Everlane makes fantastic products at super reasonable prices.
 Your head (or a friend/family member’s) will thank you for buying this.
-Available in gray and black.
+Available in multiple colors and styles.

 Travel Necessities For Entrepreneurs